MeenalSolanki/Employee-Manager-/README.md

 It is springboot backend project

 for database setup
-1. Inside project mysql.sql file contain just run Schema in your mysql
+1. Inside project in main directory mysql.sql file contain just run Schema in your mysql
 2. All table will automatically get created when you run your project by spring jpa repository (spring.jpa.hibernate.ddl-auto= update).

 About project.